pubkey/rxdb/docs-src/replication-graphql.md

 #### Helper Functions (beta)

 RxDB provides the helper functions `graphQLSchemaFromRxSchema()`, `pullQueryBuilderFromRxSchema()` and `pushQueryBuilderFromRxSchema()` that can be used to generate the GraphQL Schema from the `RxJsonSchema`.
-To learn how to use them, please inspect the (GraphQL Example)[https://github.com/pubkey/rxdb/tree/master/examples/graphql]
+To learn how to use them, please inspect the [GraphQL Example](https://github.com/pubkey/rxdb/tree/master/examples/graphql).

 ### Conflict Resolution